If you went out shopping and the shop gave you money back when you bought things – you’d be happy, right?

 Well – today I’m SO excited to tell you that this really is possible.

-I’m talking about the website QUIDCO ** – an amazing site with over 7 million members that you really can’t afford not to take a look at.
+I’m talking about the website QUIDCO – an amazing UK based site with over 7 million members that you really can’t afford not to take a look at.

-Quidco is a cashback site that actually pays you for shopping.
+Quidco is a UK based cashback site that actually pays you for shopping.

 It’s totally free to use either on your computer or your phone (please note – there IS a paid version that’s just £5 a year where you get a few extra benefits, and the £5 is taken out of your cashback, but this isn’t at all necessary to get started.
 I have gone for the upgrade as it worked out as best value for me but you do what you think works best for you).